mohithkailash/Zealthy-Repo/README.md

-# Zealthy Coding Exercise
+# Ticket creation and tracking system

-Welcome to the Zealthy Coding Exercise!
 This project showcases a web application developed with ReactJS for the frontend and NodeJS (ExpressJS) for the backend.

 Access the Project through elastic IP to the EC2 instance here: [Project URL](http://44.221.202.143/).